jandamm/zgenom-ext-eval/README.md

 fi
 ```

-**Note:** Since this does not clone a git repository the release is not updated
+**Note:** Since this does not clone a git repository the script is not updated
 when `zgenom update` is executed.
+It is updated when a new shell is started
+where `init.zsh` is missing.
+This shouldn't be an issue using
+`zgenom autoupdate --background`.

 ## Options